_jp.jpg)

 FABRICATION

-Once the concept and design were finalized, I slab rolled terracotta.
+Once the design was finalized, I slab-rolled terracotta.
 Paper templates were used to help cut accurate sizes for each face of the brick.
-The pieces were then assembled through the slip and score technique.
+The pieces were then assembled through the slip-and-score technique.

 RECORDING TEMPERATURES